777arc/textbook/content/frequency_domain.rst

 #.
 Phase
 #.
 Frequency

-**Amplitude** indicates the "strength" of the wave, while **phase** is used to represent how the sine wave is shifted in time, anywhere from 0 to 360 degrees (or 0 to :math:`2\pi`).  **Frequency** is the number of waves per second, and is the inverse of period.
+**Amplitude** indicates the "strength" of the wave, while **phase** is used to represent how the sine wave is shifted in time, anywhere from 0 to 360 degrees (or 0 to :math:`2\pi`).  **Frequency** is the number of waves per second.

 .. image:: ../_static/amplitude_phase_period.svg
    :align: center
    :target: ../_static/amplitude_phase_period.svg

-At this point you may have realized that a "signal" is essentially just a function, usually represented "over time".
-I.e., the x-axis is time.
-This means the period of a sinusoid is the amount of time, in seconds, for the wave to finish one cycle.
-Thus, the units of frequency, is 1/seconds, or Hz.
+At this point you may have realized that a "signal" is essentially just a function, usually represented "over time" (i.e., the x-axis).
+Another attribute that is easy to remember is **period**, which is the inverse of **frequency**.
+The **period** of a sinusoid is the amount of time, in seconds, for the wave to finish one cycle.
+Thus, the unit of frequency is 1/seconds, or Hz.

-When we decompose a signal into a summation of sine waves, each one will have a certain amplitude, phase, and frequency.
-Each sine wave's **amplitude** will tell us how strong that **frequency** existed in the original signal.
+When we decompose a signal into a summation of sine waves, each one will have a certain **amplitude**, **phase**, and **frequency**.
+Each sine wave's **amplitude** will tell us how strong the **frequency** existed in the original signal.
 Don't worry too much about **phase** for now, other than realizing that the only difference between sin() and cos() is a phase shift (time shift).

-It's more important to understand the underlying concept, than the actual equations to solve for a Fourier series, but for those who are interested in the equations I refer you to Wolfram's concise explaination: https://mathworld.wolfram.com/FourierSeries.html.
+It's more important to understand the underlying concept than the actual equations to solve for a Fourier series, but for those who are interested in the equations I refer you to Wolfram's concise explaination: https://mathworld.wolfram.com/FourierSeries.html.

 ********************
 Time-Frequency Pairs